stuart-kieser/Land-value-GIS/README.md

-The following project is WIP, and is done purely for demonstrative purposes.
+The following project is WIP, and is done purely for demonstrative/educational purposes.

 The program is used to demonstrate a heat map showing the average landvalue per SQM.
-By webcrawling publically available property data pertaining to a certain area we are able to exptrapolate that value into and average land value per region. where we can develop a valuation map to visually depict economic data that we would want.
+By webcrawling publically available property data pertaining to a certain area we are able to extrapolate that value into and average land value per region. where we can develop a valuation map to visually depict economic data that we would want.

 Property consists of attributes; location Street address --> (co-ordinates), price, area. these attriutes need to be revalued to the heat map intensity scales, this can be done with maximum land value and minimum land value per SQM.